-After a list of the best submarine games on PC?
-Submarine simulator games were reasonably popular back in the ‘90s, but if you’re looking for new submarine games then your options are a lot more limited.
-If you’re willing to go through all the hassle of making some of those ‘90s classics like Silent Hunter, Silent Service, and Aces of the Deep run on a modern PC then power to you.
-However, if you’re looking for some more modern PC games with submarines then this list boasts plenty of solid sub battlers.
+What are the best submarine games on PC?
+Submarine simulator games were reasonably popular back in the ‘90s, but if you’re looking for new submarine games, your options are much more limited.
+If you’re willing to go through all the hassle of making some of those ‘90s classics like Silent Hunter, Silent Service, and Aces of the Deep run on a modern PC, then power to you.

 Here are the best submarine games:

 They said it would never happen, but submarines are now available in the free-to-play multiplayer naval battler World of Warships.
 After being tested with the player base in Operation ‘Terror of the Deep’ Wargaming committed to bringing submarines into the main game with their own combat mechanics, upgrades, and combat roles.

 There are currently five submarines available in World of Warships which has been going from strength to strength since its release in 2015, making this one of the best WW2 games for fans of naval combat.

 This spiritual successor to Red Storm Rising is a relatively new submarine game that really comes into its own when combat is initiated.
 You’re the commander of a nuclear sub tasked with preventing mutually assured destruction as the Cold War escalates.
 Patrolling between the Labrador and Barents seas, your job is to battle Soviet warships, intercept convoys, and deliver special forces troops deep behind enemy lines.
 To do this, you have a lineup of roughly 40 vessels equipped with everything from wire-guided torpedoes and cruise missiles to modern sonar tech.